rm511130/Tanzu-Workshop-TKGI/README.md

 ### If using Google Chrome or Firefox as your Browser

-- Throughout this workshop you will be frequently asked to cut & paste commands.
-The [CodeCopy](https://github.com/zenorocha/codecopy) browser extension for Firefox & Google Chrome is a valuable add-on.
+- Throughout this workshop you will be frequently asked to cut & paste commands from this github page to your terminal window.
+- Consequently, the [CodeCopy](https://github.com/zenorocha/codecopy) browser extension for Firefox & Google Chrome can be a valuable add-on to have.
 - If installing add-ons does not infringing on corporate security policies, please go ahead and install CodeCopy.